 - You want to allow employees to make business purchases

-- You have lots of business-specific expenses that can earn rewards
+- You have a lot of business-specific expenses that can earn rewards

 - You need a higher credit limit to accommodate your business spending